State Your Intention to Steer Your Attention: An AI Assistant for Intentional Digital Living: Conclusion

 We present a novel AI-powered assistant system, the Intent Assistant (INA), designed to help users carry out their intended activities in digital environments.
 We evaluated its ability to detect distraction through a technical evaluation on a custom dataset and validated its effectiveness in a three-week in-the-wild deployment, followed by extensive analysis.
 Our findings show that \ours reduces time spent on intention-irrelevant activities and improves focused immersion compared to \control and \baseline applications.
 User experience analyses further revealed that real-time, context-aware notifications and explicit intention input functioned as core mechanisms fostering reflection and self-regulation.
 Participants also reported supportive and encouraging experiences.
 We believe that \ours demonstrates the potential of proactive yet autonomy-preserving AI interactions to foster intentional and mindful digital living, paving the way for deeper societal connections between humans and AI.

-\begin{acks} This material is based upon work supported by the Google Cloud Research Credits program.
+\begin{acks} This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2025-02304967, AI Star Fellowship (KAIST); RS-2019-II190075, Artificial Intelligence Graduate School Program (KAIST)).
+This research was partially supported by the National Science Foundation (NRT 2125858) and Good Systems, a UT Austin Grand Challenge for developing responsible AI technologies\footnote{https://goodsystems.utexas.edu}.
 This work has taken place in part in the Rewarding Lab at UT Austin.
-During this project, the Rewarding Lab has been supported by NSF (IIS-2402650), ONR (N00014-22-1-2204), ARO (W911NF-25-1-0254), Emerson, EA Ventures, UT Austin's Good Systems grand challenge, and Open Philanthropy. \end{acks}
+During this project, the Rewarding Lab has been supported by NSF (IIS-2402650), ONR (N00014-22-1-2204), ARO (W911NF-25-1-0254), Emerson, EA Ventures, and Open Philanthropy.
+This award is with support from Google.org and the Google Cloud Research Credits program for the Gemma Academic Program. \end{acks}